sage-code/maj/verbs.md

 **specify time**

 The affirmative and negative can be created with prepositions "si" and "pa".
-By using the preposition you can specify the time so the information is complete.

 **affirmative**

-* ia jo leru     = yes I'm reading
+* ia jo leru'na  = yes I'm reading now
 * ia jo leru'va  = yes I will read
-* si jo leru'ra  = yes I was reading
+* si jo leru'be  = yes I have read

 **negative**

-* jo pa leru    = I'm not reading
+* jo pa leru'na = I'm not reading
 * jo pa leru'va = I will not read
-* jo pa leru're = I have not read
+* jo pa leru'be = I have not read

 ## Conditional

-An action that is not realized is created using auxiliary verb: "voru"
+An action that is not realized is created using auxiliary verb: "voru" and prefix "ra"

 * jo voru'ra sh leru da su mh lexu'pa = I wanted to read but he didn't let me
-* tu voru'ra sh leru da ra tobu doma  = You wanted to read but have fall asleep
+* tu voru'ra sh leru da tobu'be domo  = You wanted to read but have fallen asleep

 ## Imperative

 Maj has two imperative forms: direct and polite

+**dictionary:**

+In next examples I will use 2 new verbs abd a noun:

 * dovu = must
+* diku = to tell
 * saga = story
-* diku = to tell/to talk

-Imperative direct: is created using pronoun as prefix.
+Imperative direct: is created using the pronoun as a suffix:

 * diku'mi la saga de tu vita; = tell me your life story!
 * sagu'mi tu vita = describe your life!

 Imperative polite: using auxiliary preposition "hai":

-* hai tu dovu sh kotu! = Please you have to continue!
+* hai tu dovu sh diku la saga!  = Come on you have to tell the story!
-* nu dovu'ra sh leru!  = We should have read!
+* hau nu dovu sh leru la saga!  = Come on we must read the story!

 ## Reflexive form

-When you refer to some action performed by somebody on himself.
+When you refer to some action performed by somebody on himself you use reflexive.

 **direct reflexive:**